TrienVo397/BE--GenAI-Power-Software-Testing-Assist-Platform/.github/instructions/Current dev guideline.instructions.md

   - Simply run `python manage.py reset-db` to reset the database
   - This command will recreate the database structure based on current model definitions
   - Run this command after any database model changes to apply them
+  - Do not make the test suit or file, as it is not required for this project

 ## Data Validation